masudrana35362/KMP-Book-Apps/README.md

 ## License

-*(Optional: Specify the license for your project.
-Common choices include MIT, Apache 2.0, GPL, etc.)*

-Example:

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (if you have one).